-- uEMEP does not include buildings or other obstacles - All the limitations related to Gaussian methods - Meteorology is based on 2.5 km grids so details within these grids, e.g. due to variation in terrain, obstacles, are not represented - There are some significant uncertainties in the local emission data - The uEMEP local calculation region is limitted to 10 x 10 km2 (4 x 4 EMEP grids).
+- uEMEP does not include buildings or other obstacles - Meteorology is based on 2.5 km grids so details within these grids, e.g. due to variation in terrain, obstacles, are not represented - Some emissions lack details, e.g. for industry stack heights and information for plume rise calculations are not available - There are some significant uncertainties in the traffic data - The uEMEP calculation region is limitted to 10 x 10 km (4 x 4 EMEP grids).
 For some industrial sources with large plumes this is not large enough